duesenklipper/duesenklipper.github.com/_posts/2015-10-05-interactive-fish-without-breaking-sh-scripts.markdown

               *)  ;;
         esac

+What does this little monstrosity do?

+Since this is in `~/.bash_login`, we know we are a login shell.
+"Manually" launched `bash` instances will not run this script and so will behave normally.

-What does this little monstrosity do? `bash` stores some of its runtime flags in `$-`.
+`bash` stores some of its runtime flags in `$-`.
 If it's an interactive shell, that string will contain `i`.

-So since this is in `~/.bash_login`, we know we are a login shell.
-Combined with the `i` flag being present, we know there is a human who just logged in and who has a keyboard to do interactive things.
+Given that here we are in a login shell and combining that with the `i` flag being present, we know there is a human who just logged in and who has a keyboard to do interactive things.
 Let's give him a `fish`.